vsaravind01/ai-term/docs/setup.md

 ### Method 1: Docker (Recommended)

+!!! tip "Recommended"
+    Using Docker is strongly recommended.
+It bundles the required STT and TTS services without manual configuration.

 The easiest way to run ai_term is using the built-in CLI commands.

 1. **Install ai_term:**